SharmaJi-29/Voice_Detector/README.md

 ( https://img.freepik.com/premium-photo/cheerful-man-engages-lively-conversation-his-mobile-phone-while-gesturing-with-his-hand_116547-       114750.jpg?size=626&ext=jpg )

 or voicec of a women or a female which is also recognised by my voice detector.
-A female is tell something in a wave format of voice         like this :
+A female is tell something in a wave format of voice         like this:

 ( https://media.istockphoto.com/id/1226400727/photo/african-woman-takes-part-in-videocall-chatting-with-foreign-friend.jpg?                  s=612x612&w=0&k=20&c=D58Lb1jQQe0e-DXmwkFjQwLHR0xVVJdRv8TTY6ubL9Y= )